yananhub/flying-gradle-plugin/README.md

 mavenCentral {
     repoDir = layout.buildDirectory.dir('repos/bundles')

-    authToken = '<your token>' // Token for Publisher API calls obtained from Sonatype official }
+    // Token for Publisher API calls obtained from Sonatype official,
+    // it should be Base64 encoded of "username:password".
+    authToken = '<your token>'
+}
 ```